 $7 per month per user

 Best Business VPN Providers

-Here are our four favorite business VPN providers:
+Here are the four best business VPN providers:

 Each of these providers offer cloud-based VPN solutions which are easy to implement for small businesses, even if you currently have remote workers.

 Perimeter 81 is a great choice for businesses of all sizes.
 Its zero-trust security model means you’ll have exceptional security even within its network.
 This should make managing the system easy for your IT department.

 Its cloud-based system is super easy to set up for any business.
 Plus, you can connect almost any device to the network – Perimeter 81 offers support for Windows PCs, Macs, iPhones, Android devices, Chromebooks, and even Linux devices.
 It also has a strict no-logging policy, and uses 256-bit encryption for top security.